iamsuryasonar/markdown_blog_app/public/posts/javascript_interview_prep/javascript_interview_prep.md

 ### Q. Is javascript pass by value or pass by reference?

 It behaves differently for primitives and Non-primitives(objects).

 for primitives it is pass by value. but for non-primitives it is passed by reference.

+However, if you assign a new object to the passed object, the changes will not be reflected.
 eg:

 ```javascript